PCEBrunaLab/Roux-et-al.-2024/Single_Cell_RNA_Sequencing/QC and Preprocessing/Single Cell RNA Sequencing Processing Pipeline.md

 This pipeline is designed for the extraction and processing of Cellecta cellular barcodes from single-cell RNA sequencing.
 The first set fo scripts detail the extractions, error correction and processing of cellecta barcodes from fastq.
 This consists of a single R script which works through the analysis of these clones as per manuscript "Dynamic Plasticity Systems Direct Early Adaptation to Treatment in Neuroblastoma" manuscript.

-Summary excel spreadsheet has been provided to indicate input and output files from each stage of analysis for each of use.
+Summary excel spreadsheet has been provided to indicate input and output files from each stage of analysis for each of use (workflow_summary.csv)

 ## Pipeline Structure